Build with AI

 Follow the prompts:

-- Enter your LLM token from https://my.siemens.com/ (requires 'llm' scope)
+- Token setup: Enter your LLM token from https://my.siemens.com/ (requires 'llm' scope)

 .gitignore).